Underground Storage Tank Removal and Disposal Contractor

 What is an Underground Storage Tank?

 An underground storage tank (UST) is a tank buried underneath the ground, ranging in size, and used to hold a variety of substances like fuel and oil.
 They are commonly used to heat homes, run backup generators, or as a reserve tank.
 Other commonly used names are Underground Oil Tank, Underground Fuel Storage Tank (UFST), or Abandoned Underground Storage Tank.

 Why should you get your Underground Storage Tank Removed?

-There are numerous reasons why you may want to remove an underground storage tank.
+There are numerous reasons why you may want to remove an buried underground tank.
 If you have a buried oil tank that has been lying dormant or is no longer in use, regulating bodies require its removal.
 Over time these oil tanks may pose a hazard to your health, cause bad smells, or leak and contaminate the surrounding soil.
 This can have enormous environmental impacts as just small amounts of oil or gasoline leakage can affect the soil around your property, your drinking water, and can cause a buildup of explosive vapors underneath the ground.
 Underground storage tanks generally have a life expectancy of 20-25 years, therefore if your tank is older than that, it may be time to get it removed.

 Common reasons to remove your Underground Storage Tank

 Your UST has leaked and you have contaminated soil

 Your tank has been unused for a number of years